 Intelligent designers use naturally wicking materials combined with features such as ventilation channels to optimize a sock’s wicking properties.
 Additional features like mesh construction can increase breathability.

 Your winter socks must fit well to do their job.
 They should be snug and slightly taller than your hiking boots to protect your calves from chafing, and should be form-fitting without binding.

 If the fit is too loose, they can bunch up or wrinkle, leading to blisters.
 On the other hand, too tight can cause pressure points, cramps, or even numbness.

 Other factors related to comfort are cushion level and how the socks feel against your skin.
 You want socks that buffer your feet on rough terrain and that aren’t abrasive against bare skin.

 Below we discuss the variety of materials you can find in hiking socks and how they satisfy the requirements of warmth, wicking, and comfort.

 Socks come in a variety of fabrics.
-While some of them, such as cotton, are fine for wearing around the house, they are not great winter socks to wear for hiking.
+While some of them, such as cotton, are fine for wearing around the house, they are not great for winter hiking wear.
 Below we’ll give you the rundown on a variety of fabric options.

 Cotton feels soft, is inexpensive and easy to layer.
 When it’s dry, its air pockets provide insulation.
 When you exercise, however, it absorbs water and loses its ability to keep you warm.
-Therefore, cotton socks are a terrible choice for hiking in cold weather.
+Therefore, cotton is a terrible choice for hiking in cold weather.